Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 The compiler is implemented in the Rust language.

-Rust allows translation at compile time and at runtime with WASM.
+Rust allows translation of Vlpt text at any time time including at runtime with WASM.